wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-rabbitmq-protocol.md

-# How to use a RabbitMQ Inbound Endpoint
+# How to Use a RabbitMQ Inbound Endpoint

 This sample demonstrates how one way message bridging from RabbitMQ to HTTP can be done using the inbound RabbitMQ endpoint.